Power Quality: essential on yachts

 Power Quality is essential to guaranteeing the safety, reliability, and capacity of electrical installations on board of yachts.
 The increased use of inverters, such as in LED lighting, induction hobs and AC drives, means excessive harmonic distortion may occur in voltage and current.
 Poor Power Quality can also manifest itself in flickering lighting, heat generation, generators and switchgear overloading, and accelerated aging of connected equipment.
 To avoid issues, certification bodies set requirements for the maximum harmonic pollution on yachts.
 A frequently seen requirement is a 5% maximum harmonic distortion in the voltage (THDu) – however, meeting standards does not guarantee your installation will be trouble-free…

-During our seminar we will look at the following topics in detail:
+During our webinar we will look at the following topics in detail:

 Generators and Power Quality